Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: Preliminaries

 A standard result (see for example Theorem 1 in \cite{MR1225257}) is that $\F((t^\Gamma))$ is maximal.
 It follows that $\F((t^\Gamma))$ algebraically closed if $\F$ is algebraically closed and $\Gamma$ is divisible \cite[Corollary 4]{MR1225257}.
-Throughout, we will assume that $t\in\F((t^\Gamma))$.
-More precisely, this amounts to choosing a positive element $\gamma_0\in\Gamma$ and defining $t=t^{\gamma_0}$.
+If $\F$ is algebraically closed and $\Gamma$ is divisible and non-trivial, then $\F((t^\Gamma))$ is universal, i.e.\ any field with the same cardinality and same characteristic embeds as a subfield in $\F((t^\Gamma))$ \cite{MR610}.
+More useful for us will be to consider algebraic extensions of $\F(t)$ inside the Hahn field $\F((t^\Gamma))$ as follows.